wapcaplet/cukable/README.md

 Most of the standard Cucumber/Gherkin syntax is supported by Cukable, including:

 - Background sections
-- Scenarios and Scenario Outlines
+- Scenarios and Scenario Outlines with Examples
-- Multi-line table arguments
+- Multi-line table arguments and table diffing
 - Multi-line strings
 - Tags, including `@selenium`